8th Annual Seed School

 Saturday, August 17th, 9:00 AM - 5:00 PM

-On Saturday we will be learning the technical aspects of seed saving through hands on workshops about isolation, hand pollination, processing wet and dry crops, and storing seeds.
-Participants will also visit our Heritage Orchard to learn about saving apples.
+On Saturday we will be learning the technical aspects of seed saving through hands-on workshops about isolation, hand pollination, processing wet and dry crops, and storing seeds.
+Participants will also visit our Heritage Orchard for an apple grafting demonstration.

 Sunday, August 18th, 8:00 AM - 1:00 PM